fillito/WebOS-OAuth/README.txt

 Comments :
 ---------

 This is just the first version of this library.
-Please, contact me if you need anything related to this library or you want to make any suggestion for improve it.
+Please, contact me if you need anything related to this library or you want to make any suggestion to improve it.

 Thanks for download !!
 Fork me at GitHub !!  http://github.com/fillito/WebOS-OAuth